lyqwaterway/terraform-aws-cloudguard-network-security-cn/README.md

 ---

 ## Step 2: Open the Terminal
-Ensure you have the AWS CLI installed and navigate to the directory containing your main.tf file: is located, using the appropriate terminal:
+Ensure you have the AWS CLI installed and navigate to the directory containing your `main.tf` file is located, using the appropriate terminal:

 - **Linux/macOS**: **Terminal**.
 - **Windows**: **PowerShell** or **Command Prompt**.